RosasGabriel/RosasGabriel/README.md

 ### 👋 Hello there, my name is Gabriel Rosas
 #### Programming and Development
-I have interest in the areas of IoT, backend and overall firmware development
+I have interest in the areas of IoT, backend and overall software development

 Skills: C / PYTHON / JAVASCRIPT / HMTL / CSS